gennadiy-gaysha/portfolio_project_2/README.md

 ### General

  - The website has been designed with a focus on the laptop User experience.
+However, the game can also be played on mobile phones in landscape mode.

  - The website has a responsive design that works seamlessly across all screen sizes and device types.